How to Make a Digital Scrapbook Page | aA

 How to Make a Digital Scrapbook Page: Starting as an Absolute Beginner

-Don’t worry about having the perfect software, a complete collection of digital supplies, or a master plan for a 200-page family album.
-Today, I’m giving you the steps that take you from thinking about it to actually making the magic happen.
+Don’t worry about having the perfect software program, a complete collection of digital scrapbooking supplies, or a master plan for a 200-page family album.
+Today, I’m walking you through the steps to make a digital scrapbook page — from thinking about it to actually making the magic happen.

 Quick Jump — Table of Contents